-Such ID will then appear in the Client ID column under the Connections, Consumers and Producers tabs.
+The value my-client-id will then appear in the Client ID column under the Connections, Consumers, and Producers tabs.

-If you are using the JMS API, the setClientID would give you the same effect.
+If you are using the JMS API then setClientID would give you the same effect.

 10.2.4.
 ClientConsumer

 Clients use ClientConsumer instances to consume messages from a queue.
 Core messaging supports both synchronous and asynchronous message consumption semantics.
 ClientConsumer instances can be configured with an optional filter expression and will only consume messages which match that expression.